napcs/lessonmd/README.md

 The HTML output will be wrapped in a `<div>` tag with the class `item`, which will make styling easier.
 Use the `-no-wrap` flag to generate unwrapped output, or use the `-c` flag to specify a different class name.

+YAML frontmatter is skipped by default.
+To preserve it, add the `-include-frontmatter` flag which renders the front matter as an HTML table at the top of the document.

 Use the `-include-stylesheet` flag to generate a `<style>` block at the top of the document with some basic CSS styling you can build on.

 ```bash